ma2gedev/graphql-samples/README.md

 ### graphql-java-tools/

-Use Kotlin and GraphQL Java Tools to explain a Schema-First development for GraphQL.
+The sample application with Kotlin and GraphQL Java Tools to explain a Schema-First development for GraphQL.

 ### graphql-kotlin/

-Use Kotlin and graphql-kotlin to explain a Code-First development for GraphQL.
+The sample application with Kotlin and graphql-kotlin to explain a Code-First development for GraphQL.

 ## Author